全球系列大賽

 What is the NTD International Violin Competition?

 The NTD International Violin Competition is the only world-class violin competition hosted by a global television network – New Tang Dynasty Television (NTD).
-The mission of NTD International Violin Competition is to promote traditional arts of pure authenticity, pure goodness, and pure beauty, and to bring back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.
+The mission of the NTD International Violin Competition is to promote traditional arts of pure authenticity, pure goodness, and pure beauty, and to bring back the glory of violin masterpieces from the Baroque, Classical and Romantic periods.

 What is New Tang Dynasty Television?